nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Swift Fetch](https://github.com/SwiftSimpers/SwiftFetch) - Fetch-like API implementation for Swift for asynchronous HTTP requests with the new async/await syntax.
 - [Microya](https://github.com/Flinesoft/Microya) - Micro version of the Moya network abstraction layer written in Swift.
 - [swift-html](https://github.com/pointfreeco/swift-html) - Swift DSL for type-safe, extensible, and transformable HTML documents.
+- [DocumentID](https://github.com/1amageek/DocumentID) - FirebaseFirestoreSwift's library for lightweight use of DocumentIDs in SwiftUI.

 ## SwiftUI